kayateia/flutter-weather/README.md

 data structure into something more strongly typed for the rest of the app to use. `FakeLocation` is also available for unit testing, and to let you plug in synthetic locations for app testing.

+The actual query logic is written asynchronously, using the `async` keyword.

 #### lib:_weather_data.dart_